Best Tech Stack to Build a SaaS in 2023

 Vuex in Vue.js is much easier to maintain than Redux in React.
 There are also very few ready-made solutions for this UI library.

 As practice shows, Vue.js is an excellent low-budget technology.
-Due to being simpler than React and Angular, there is no need for an experienced developer.
-This UI library is great if you need to develop a small web application as quickly as possible.
+Because it is simpler than React and Angular, an experienced developer is not needed.

 You should consider choosing Vue.js if: